-- Everyone can require HSB to correct any mistakes in their personal information.
+- Everyone, free of charge, can require HSB to correct any mistakes in their personal information.

-- Everyone can ask HSB to remove their personal information.
-There may be certain limited circumstances where we can refuse to do that.
-Details of what those circumstances are can be found on the Information Commissioner’s Office (ICO) website.
+- Everyone can ask HSB to remove their personal information free of charge.
+This may affect whether we can continue to give support and there may be certain limited circumstances where we can refuse remove it.
+Details of what those circumstances are can be found on the Information Commissioner’s Office (ICO) website – contact details below.

-- Everyone can request to have copies of the personal information they have given us.
+- Everyone can request, free of charge, to have copies of the personal information they have given us.

 - Everyone can object to HSB using their personal information for marketing/fundraising purposes unless we have obtained specific consent for that.